nd-nuclear-theory/ndconfig/INSTALL.md

   Eigen (version 3): The Eigen library is a template library, so there are no compiled binaries, just header files.
-The environment variable `EIGEN3_DIR` should be set to the install prefix, so that the header files are found as
+The environment variable `EIGEN3_DIR` should be set to the install prefix, so that the header files are found under `${EIGEN3_DIR}\include`.

+  Confusingly, the directory structure beneath `${EIGEN3_DIR}\include` varies between different installations.
+Includes statements in the code should be of the form, e.g., `#include <Eigen/Array>`.
+Here, `<header>` represents the files `Array`, `Cholesky`, etc.  Thus, the natural directory structure would be such that the header files are found as

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   ${EIGEN3_DIR}/include/Eigen/<header>
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Here, `<header>` represents the files `Array`, `Cholesky`, etc.  Includes should be of the form, e.g., `#include <Eigen/Array>`.

-  Note that, because of the way the source files are arranged in the distribution tar file, many installations have an extra layer to the subdirectory structure, with the headers buried in a subdirectory named `eigen3`.
-The `config.mk` files provided with this `ndconfig` repository provide a workaround, so that the header files will also be found if their paths are of the nonstandard form
+  However, many installations have an extra layer to the subdirectory structure, with the headers buried in a subdirectory named `eigen3`.
+That is, the header files are found as

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  ${EIGEN3_DIR}/include/eigen3/Eigen/<header>    # DEPRECATED
+  ${EIGEN3_DIR}/include/eigen3/Eigen/<header>
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  (This is the way the source files are arranged in the distribution tar file.
+  It is also, by default, the directory structure created by `cmake install`.)
+  The `config.mk` files provided with this `ndconfig` repository provide a workaround, to ensure that the header files will also be found if their paths are of either of these two forms.

-  Although the Eigen library is available as a module on some clusters, you may need to download the latest version from `https://eigen.tuxfamily.org` (or clone it from `https://gitlab.com/libeigen/eigen.git`).
+  The Eigen library is available as a module on some clusters.
+Alternatively, you may need to download the latest version from `https://eigen.tuxfamily.org` (or clone it from `https://gitlab.com/libeigen/eigen.git`).
 See the `INSTALL` file that comes with Eigen for guidance.

   For example, at the NDCRC, we use our own copy of Eigen, in our nuclthy